AdaJass/ssearch/README.md

-Ssearch is a chatable search website
+Ssearch is a chatable search website, written in coffescript.
+After compiling, you can get .js file in dist directory.

 # Installation
 If you want to run this web server on your cp. you need to preinstall nodejs and mongodb.
 I assume your computer has met these.
 And then, clone this repository to your computer, run a command line switch to its directory. and then type: